mthon/mikes-tools/README.md

 ## scale_tree.py

 Provide a phylogenetic tree in nexus format and a numeric value and outputs a new tree with each branch multiplied by the numeric value.

+## microbiome/split_seqs.py

+A script to demultiplex bacterial and fungal reads based on the PCR primers used to amplify them.

+## prep4itol/
+Collapse frequency tables from QIIME2 and prepare files for iTol.